PrincetonUniversity/FOCUS/index.md

 ```
 mpirun -np 32 xfocus example
 ```
-You may need to allocate computating cores first, e.g. try `salloc -p dawson -n 32 -t 24:00:00` at PPPL.
+You may need to allocate computating cores first, e.g. try `salloc -p dawson -n 32 -t 24:00:00` at PPPL, or use a *sbatch* command.

 The code shoul print some information on the screen (or in stdout file for *sbatch*).